MetaShaman/JK_Website/README.md

 ---

-**Note**: Remember to configure Formspree and Google Analytics before deploying to production.
+**Note**: Remember to configure Google Forms and Google Analytics before deploying to production.
 See `SETUP_GUIDE.md` for detailed instructions.